Historic 1888 Kansas City Building Set for Demolition — Here’s What’s Coming Next

 Opportunities for Investors and Developers

-This site represents a prime redevelopment opportunity in Midtown Kansas City, combining:
+The 31st and Main site represents a high-impact redevelopment opportunity in Midtown Kansas City, offering:

-- A growing demand for residential, commercial, and mixed-use properties
+Strong demand for residential, commercial, and mixed-use offerings

-- Potential for integrating community-focused facilities like veterinary services, retail, or recreational spaces
+Potential for incorporating community-focused amenities, including veterinary services, retail, or public gathering spaces

 All rights to the original material belong to the Kansas city star Post.